-- Applicants representing or applying on behalf of individuals, the federal government (i.e. federal departments and/or agencies), federally owned national historic sites, or for-profit organizations (including condominium corporations, private residences, etc.); and - Applicants representing historic places that are not designated as national historic sites.
+- Applicants representing or applying on behalf of individuals, the federal government (i.e. federal departments, Crown corporations and/or agencies), federally owned heritage places, or for-profit organizations (including condominium corporations, private residences, etc.); and - Applicants representing historic places that have not been formally recognized by the Government of Canada.